 When a user shifts from one page to another and spends a lot of time on your site clicking on your site and returning to your website, it indicates that your site is a resource.
 It is user-friendly.
 On the other hand, if a user leaves your website without any action immediately after logging in and returns to the search results page and never returns to your page, it will actually notify Google that your site has either not been optimized and or it has nothing to do with the subject matter.

 RankBrain is an example that shows UX and SEO have the same goals.
 Maybe you have noticed that targeting and optimizing for keywords was one of the most common ways to rank high in the past years.
-Today, to get high ranking in the SERPs and have your website shown in the right search pages, you need to focus on audiences and their behavior.
+Today, to get a high ranking in the SERPs and have your website shown on the right search pages, you need to focus on audiences and their behavior.
 You can hire an SEO expert to hand over your search engine optimization task.
 In fact, you have to understand their buying intent and analyze what search queries they use.

 For example, today, voice search becomes routine behavior.
 All search engines like google want to provide a search result that can show relevant information, answer the questions, and solve the problem.
-Therefore, if you wish to your website to appears in the voice search result, you have to optimize your content for more question-based, conversational, long-tail keywords; it is precisely building User Experience.
+Therefore, if you wish your website to appears in the voice search result, you have to optimize your content for more question-based, conversational, long-tail keywords; it is precisely building User Experience.

 Website design is the next powerful metric.
 SEO is trying to get a high ranking on Google search pages, and then a visitor comes to your website.
 UX is here!
 UX helps your audiences to find their answers faster.
 Also, it helps you to highlight your professionalism and boost brand awareness.